NARESH-VNK/Breast-Cancer-Prediction/README.md

 - The results will be evaluated based on metrics such as accuracy, precision, recall, F1 score and confusion matrix.
 - By analyzing the performance metrics, we can determine the model's effectiveness in identifying benign and malignant cases.

+## Conclusion
+- This project contributes to the field of breast cancer prediction by utilizing ensemble techniques and exploring various performance evaluation metrics.
+By accurately predicting breast cancer cases, medical professionals can make informed decisions about diagnosis and treatment, potentially improving patient outcomes.
+- The knowledge gained from this project enhances our understanding of ensemble techniques and their applicability in medical data analysis.